Skip to main contentSkip to page footer

 FAU-Nachwuchsgruppe Retroviral Pathogenesis: HTLV-1 and Adult T-Cell Leukemia

-HTLV-1 is a highly oncogenic yet neglected retrovirus, which primarily infects white blood cells (CD4+ T-cells) in vivo and causes incurable diseases like Adult T-cell leukemia (ATL) or inflammatory maladies like HTLV-1-associated myelopathy/ tropical spastic paraparesis (HAM/TSP) after lifelong viral persistence.
-Worldwide, at least 5-10 mio people are HTLV-1-infected and most of them are unaware of their infection.
-Endemic regions are located in Japan, Central Australia, Melanesia, South America, the Caribbean and the Middle East.
+Our group studies HTLV-1, a highly oncogenic yet neglected retrovirus, which primarily infects white blood cells (CD4+ T-cells) in vivo and causes incurable diseases like Adult T-cell leukemia/ lymphoma (ATLL) or inflammatory maladies like HTLV-1-associated myelopathy/ tropical spastic paraparesis (HAM/TSP) after lifelong viral persistence.
+Worldwide, at least 5-10 million people are HTLV-1 infected and most of them are unaware of their infection.
+Endemic regions are located in Japan, Central Australia, Melanesia, South America, the Caribbean, and the Middle East.
 The virus is transmitted via cell-containing body fluids such as blood products, semen and breast-milk, which constitutes the major route of mother-to-child transmission.
 After infection of CD4+ T-cells, HTLV-1 is reversely transcribed and integrates into the host cell genome.
-Despite the high number of people worldwide living with a persistent HTLV-1 infection, there is still no efficient prevention strategy, vaccine or cure of HTLV-1 and its associated diseases.
+Despite the high number of people worldwide living with a persistent HTLV-1 infection, there is still no efficient prevention strategy, vaccine or cure for HTLV-1 and its associated diseases.

-• Transmission of retroviruses by breast milk and development of prevention strategies
+• Understand breast milk transmission of HTLV-1 and develop prevention strategies

-We are happy to announce that the federal Ministry of Education and Research (BMBF) supports our work by funding of a Junior Research Group in Infection Research.
-Within the project Milk-TV, which is short for “Milk Transmission of Viruses”, we seek to explore early events of HTLV-1 transmission and to develop prevention strategies to fight HTLV-1-infections.
+At the end of 2020, we started a new area of research in our group since the Ministry of Education and Research (BMBF) has supported us by funding a Junior Research Group in Infection Research.
+Within the project Milk-TV, which is short for “Milk Transmission of Viruses”, we seek to explore early events of HTLV-1 transmission and to develop prevention strategies to fight HTLV-1 infections.
 Briefly, breastfeeding is recommended by the World Health Organization for at least 6 months and up to 2 years of age, and it is proven that breast milk protects against several diseases and viral infections.
 Intriguingly, few viruses are preferentially transmitted via breastfeeding including HTLV-1.
 Risk of transmission increases with the duration of breastfeeding, however, abstinence from breastfeeding is not an option in resource-limited settings or underrepresented areas or populations.
-Despite significant progress in understanding details of cell-to-cell transmission, it is still unclear, which cells in which organs get infected via the oral route, how these cells get infected, how breast milk affects this route of infection and how to inhibit oral transmission despite breastfeeding, which is an urgent need especially in underrepresented areas of the world (Millen and Thoma-Kress, 2022).
+Despite significant progress in understanding details of cell-to-cell transmission, it is still unclear, which cells in which organs get infected via the oral route of virus transmission (Kemeter et al., 2023), how these cells get infected, how breast milk affects this route of infection, and how to inhibit oral transmission despite breastfeeding, which is an urgent need, especially in underrepresented areas of the world (Figure 1, Millen and Thoma-Kress, 2022).
 Thus, we strive within this project to address these questions experimentally with the help of different tissue culture model systems and the development of strategies to block HTLV-1 transmission.
 Overall, our central aim is to uncover prevention strategies that might ultimately allow infants to benefit from breastfeeding while reducing the risk of HTLV-1 transmission.

 HTLV-1 transmission may also occur via viral biofilms at virological synapses, an agglomeration of viruses that are packaged on top of the infected cells in a microbial biofilm-like structure.
 Our work shed further light on the composition of theses viral biofilms.
 Based on transcriptomics and data mining, we found that the structural protein Collagen IV (COL4A1/ COL4A2) is transcriptionally regulated by Tax and a component of viral biofilms, with COL4A2 appearing to impact virus transmission.
 Thus, our study provided first links between Tax’s activity and formation of the viral biofilm by hijacking COL4 protein functions (Millen et al., 2019).

 HTLV-1 is not only transmitted at tight cell-cell contacts, rather, transmission may also occur via long-distance connections, which are induced by the small accessory viral protein p8.
 This protein is generated by proteolytic cleavage from the precursor p12 encoded on open reading frame I of the HTLV-1 genome. p8 induces cellular protrusions and is transferred to other cells to foster HTLV-1 cell-to-cell transmission.
-To get molecular insights into p8 transfer and HTLV-1-transmission, we made use of bioinformatics in combination with proteomics.
-Our studies identified novel interaction partners of p8, amongst them vasodilator stimulated phosphoprotein (VASP).
+To get molecular insights into p8 transfer and HTLV-1 transmission, we made use of bioinformatics in combination with proteomics.
+Our studies identified novel interaction partners of p8 (Figure 2), amongst them, vasodilator stimulated phosphoprotein (VASP).
 After having developed a novel flow cytometry-based assay which allows rapid and automatic quantitation of p8 transfer to target cells (Donhauser et al., 2018), we could show that knockout of VASP delays the transfer of p8 between cells, most likely by impairing recruitment of p8 to the plasma membrane (Donhauser et al., 2020).
-Importantly, this study revealed that VASP is also important for HTLV-1 cell-to-cell-transmission (Figure 1).
+Importantly, this study revealed that VASP is also important for HTLV-1 cell-to-cell-transmission.

-The viral transactivator Tax stimulates viral replication by recruiting host cell factors like positive transcription elongation factor b (p-TEFb) to the viral promoter and by enhancing mitotic expansion of infected cells.
+Our lab works on different projects to interfere with HTLV-1 persistence to ultimately lower the proviral load.
+This is of special importance since the risk to develop HTLV-1 associated diseases increases with higher proviral loads.
+Upon infection with HTLV-1, the viral transactivator Tax stimulates viral replication by recruiting host cell factors like positive transcription elongation factor b (p-TEFb) to the viral promoter and by enhancing mitotic expansion of infected cells.
 Since viral gene expression is repressed in vivo by viral, cellular, and epigenetic mechanisms in late phases of infection, HTLV-1 avoids an efficient CD8+ cytotoxic T-cell (CTL) response directed against the immunodominant viral Tax antigen.
 Hence, new therapeutic strategies aim to transiently activate viral gene expression to shift the equilibrium in favor of an enhanced CTL response to enhance immunogenicity of HTLV-1 Tax, and thus, to expose the latent HTLV-1 reservoir to immune destruction.
-Thus far, the composition of the protein complex guiding viral gene expression is only partially understood and systematic analyses and comparisons of compounds affecting viral transcription are lacking (Schnell et al., 2021).
-Thus, we systematically screened HDAC-inhibitors for their potential to enhance HTLV-1 transcription.
-We found that Romidepsin and Panobinostat are promising compounds to raise viral transcription (Schnell et al., 2022).
+Thus far, the composition of the protein complex guiding viral gene expression is only partially understood, and systematic analyses and comparisons of compounds affecting viral transcription are lacking.
 In earlier work, we could identify strong and specific upregulation of the transcription elongation factor ELL2 in HTLV-1-infected cells (Mann et al., 2014).
 We found that ELL2 strongly enhances Tax-mediated transactivation of the HTLV-1 promoter, and that ELL2 and Tax are part of a common protein complex.
-However, the detailed composition of this complex and its impact on viral reactivation are unclear.
-Now, we could shed more light on Tax:ELL2 complex formation (Kohrt et al., 2021), and we currently analyse strategies to interfere with HTLV-1 transcription and to enhance immunogenicity of HTLV-1.
+However, the detailed composition of this complex and its impact on viral reactivation were unclear.
+We recently uncovered important domains within Tax and ELL2 which are crucial for Tax:ELL2 complex formation (Kohrt et al., 2021).
+Moreover, we aim to develop strategies to interfere with HTLV-1 transcription, and, thus, to enhance immunogenicity of HTLV-1 (Schnell et al., 2021).
+Among several selected histone deacetylase inhibitors, we identified Panobinostat and Romidepsin to be superior to previously tested compounds in enhancing viral transcription (Schnell et al., 2022), however, their impact on viral protein expression was only moderate.
+Thus, we worked on alternative strategies to interfere with HTLV-1.
+In a collaborative project, we attacked the integrated HTLV-1 provirus by molecular evolution of a designer recombinase, which was adapted to a recognition site within the HTLV-1 long terminal repeats flanking the integrated proviral DNA (Rojo-Romanos et al., 2023).

 AG Thoma-Kress in the media: